 On 8 January 1909 party chairman Klofáč claimed in České slovo that an agent provocateur in the service of the police had tried to incriminate the party with highly treasonous fabricated material connecting them to Serbia.
 A key person in this plot was Hynek Hynek Mašek, a well known adventurer and deceiver who the police already had employed to spy on politically suspect groups like the anarchists.
 According to Klofáč he was paid by Oberkommisar Chlum in K.u.k.
 Staatspolizei.
 Klofáč took the case as a matter of urgency to Reichsrat where he demanded Mašek arrested and a stop to the illegal activities of the police.
 The thunderous debate took place on 12 March, but the case was rejected.

 Klofáč never managed to prove the allegations, and in parts of the German language press it was ridiculed as a "romantic spy novel".
-The Czech newspapers were more accomodating but Čas, the paper of Masaryk's Realist Party, commented in a terse and realist way that "the police have a strange connection both to the National Social party and to Hynek Mašek.
+The Czech newspapers were more accomodating but Čas The entry "Čas" will be added in the future. , the paper of Masaryk's Realist Party, commented in a terse and realist way that "the police have a strange connection both to the National Social party and to Hynek Mašek.
 No less, no more."
 That said many of the allegations were no doubt true, and none of them can be directly disproved.

 The youth organisation increasingly became a thorn in the eye of the authorities, mainly because they started to agitate and spread propaganda even within K.u.k.
 Heer, disturbing the draft process etc. In 1909 a court case against 46 of their leaders was instigated.
 In the first trial only a few were convicted, but after an appeal by the state attorney, almost all of them were sentenced in 1910.
 The longest sentences handed out were two years.
-Again the name Hynek Mašek appears, and HAS mentions both him and the trial in his feulleton Po stopách státní policie v Praze (On the tracks of the state police in Prague), Jaroslav Hašek, Čechoslovan, 21 August 1916 (3.9).
+Again the name Hynek Mašek appears, and Hašek mentions both him and the trial in his feulleton Po stopách státní policie v Praze (On the tracks of the state police in Prague), Jaroslav Hašek, Čechoslovan Czech weekly, published in Kiev from 1911 to 1918 , 21 August 1916.

 The Šviha affair